simeonpashley/simeonpashley.github.io/_posts/2010-08-14-20-years-of-a-video-game-developer-career.md

 as I desperately tried to prove the ST was just as capable as the Amiga (which it wasn't).
-For those of you on the scene I wrote tracker players, full-screen scrollers, bitmap emulators, hi-colour displays, border busters, highly optimised sprite renderers and much much more.
+For those of you on the scene I wrote tracker players, full-screen scrollers, bitmap emulators, hi-colour displays, border busters, highly optimised sprite renderers and much more.
 All of which emulated what could be achieved easily in hardware on the Amiga but I had to try very hard and be inventive to get the same out of the weedy ST. Everything I knew was entirely self-taught.